One dimensional gapped quantum phases and enriched fusion categories: Classification of 1d gapped quantum phases

 In this work, we have focused on the topological skeleton.
-Although we have checked only two simple lattice models in 1d, we believe that the unifying power of the enriched-category description revealed in these two models is very convincing.
+Although we have checked only two simple lattice models in 1d, we believe that the unifying power of the enriched-category description revealed by these two models is very convincing.
 It is certainly important to check more known lattice models in higher dimensions.
 We want to emphasize, however, that it is already interesting and non-trivial to check more 1d models.
 One can start from more general onsite symmetry given by a finite group $G$.
-In this case, the categorical symmetry (recall Remark\,\ref{rem:cat-symmetry}) should be given by $\FZ_1(\Rep(G))$.
-All possible topological skeletons associated to it can be classified by fusion categories $\CS$ equipped with a braided equivalence $\phi: \FZ_1(\Rep(G)) \to \FZ_1(\CS)$, or equivalently, $\CS=(\FZ_1(\Rep(G))_A$, where $A$ is a Lagrangian algebra in $\FZ_1(\Rep(G))$ and $(\FZ_1(\Rep(G))_A$ denotes the category of right $A$-modules in $\FZ_1(\Rep(G)$.
+In this case, the categorical symmetry (recall Remark\,\ref{rem:cat-symmetry}) should be given by $\FZ_1(\Rep(G))$ (see also \cite{KZ22}).
+All possible topological skeletons associated to it can be classified by all fusion categories $\CS$ equipped with a braided equivalence $\phi: \FZ_1(\Rep(G)) \to \FZ_1(\CS)$, or equivalently, by $\CS=(\FZ_1(\Rep(G)))_A$, where $A$ is a Lagrangian algebra in $\FZ_1(\Rep(G))$ and $(\FZ_1(\Rep(G))_A$ denotes the category of right $A$-modules in $\FZ_1(\Rep(G)$.
 Moreover, the Lagrangian algebras in $\FZ_1(\Rep(G))$ are classified by pairs $(H, \omega)$, where $H$ is a subgroup of $G$ and $\omega\in H^2(H,U(1))$ \cite{Dav10}.
 We denote the Lagrangian algebra associated to $(H, \omega)$ by $A_{(H,\omega)}$.
 As a consequence, we have rediscovered the following well-known classification result.

-\begin{thm}[\cite{CGW10b,SPGC11}] The 1d bosonic gapped quantum phases\footnote{All gapped quantum phases in 1d are liquid phases.} with an onsite symmetry are classified by a triple $(G,H,\omega)$, where $G$ is the onsite symmetry defined by a finite group, $H$ is a subgroup of $G$ and $\omega \in H^2(H,U(1))$ is a 2-cocycle. \end{thm}
+\begin{pthm}[\cite{CGW10b,SPGC11}] All 1d bosonic gapped quantum phases\footnote{All gapped quantum phases in 1d are quantum liquids.} with a finite onsite symmetry are classified by a triple $(G,H,\omega)$, where $G$ is the onsite symmetry defined by a finite group, $H$ is a subgroup of $G$ and $\omega \in H^2(H,U(1))$ is a 2-cocycle. \end{pthm}

-Moreover, the general theory in \cite{KZ20b} provide us with the following new result begging to be checked in concrete lattice models. \begin{thm} The topological skeleton of the 1d bosonic gapped phase associated to $(G,H,\omega)$ is given by the enriched fusion category ${}^{\FZ_1(\Rep(G))}(\FZ_1(\Rep(G))_{A_{(H,\omega)}}$. \end{thm}
+Moreover, the general theory in \cite{KZ20b} provides us with the following new result begging to be checked in concrete lattice models. \begin{pthm} The topological skeleton of the 1d bosonic gapped phase associated to $(G,H,\omega)$ is given by the enriched fusion category ${}^{\FZ_1(\Rep(G))}((\FZ_1(\Rep(G)))_{A_{(H,\omega)}})$. \end{pthm}